Traditional Indonesian ikat textilesAn archipelago-wide collection

 Our interest is not limited to the textiles per se: we are equally fascinated by the cultures that produced them.
 Who are these people who spent months, when not years, working on a single piece of cloth?
 What are their beliefs, their customs, their drives?
 In the many short chapters we have tried to distill the essence of what we learned from the various scholars whose works we had access to, from dealers and fellow collectors, and from local people during our collecting trips on the islands.

-As for the individual cloths, efforts have been made to provide correct descriptions, based on a combination of information provided by the sellers (be they original owners or dealers, Indonesian or other) desk research, and visits to museum reserves, consultation with experts to specifically vet important pieces, and contributions by website visitors kind enough to share specific knowledge of certain textiles.
+As for the individual cloths, efforts have been made to provide accurate descriptions, based on a combination of information provided by the sellers (be they original owners or dealers), desk research, and visits to museum reserves, consultation of experts - both in academia and in the collecting community - to specifically vet important pieces, microscopic inspection, and contributions by website visitors kind enough to share specific knowledge of certain textiles.

 Dating is a sensitive issue, as Indonesian textiles are notoriously hard to date - and in a few cases even hard to place.
 Our dating is informed by comparison with cognates of ascertained or probable age; by stylistic aspects; provenance (e.g. an old Dutch collection); its condition correlated with its intended use; where indigo is the dominant tone the presence or absence of skatol in its smell; and other criteria.
 We are not offended if you call this composite an educated guess.
 Where we do use a concrete year, like 1930, please interpret it as the midpoint of a range with about a decade on either side.
 All given sizes refer to the body of the cloth, exclusive of any fringes.